-The Compliance Function was undertaken by Mr Steve Mason throughout 2019 until his date of resignation on the 20th November 2019.
-A proposal was submitted to the regulator for the Compliance Function to be outsourced to Dr Amaryllis Agius, an employee of Marsh Management Services Malta Limited.
-During 2019, some compliance services were still being provided by Marsh Insurance Services (for example fit and proper requirements) whilst some other compliance services were provided by Argo International (for example data protection and centralized compliance e-training).
-Mr Mason had full oversight as the Compliance Function over these activities.
+The Compliance Function is outsourced to Dr Amaryllis Agius, an employee of Marsh Management Services Malta Limited.
+During 2020, some compliance services were being provided by Marsh Insurance Services (for example fit and proper requirements) whilst some other compliance services were provided by Argo International (for example data protection and centralized compliance e-training).
 Regular meetings were held with Marsh Insurance Management Services Malta Limited and Argo International.
 The Compliance Function reports to the Board through the Risk and Compliance Committee.
 Directors and employees are required to escalate any compliance issues.